abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 # NumPy

-!!!
-Info ""
 NumPy is the fundamental library for scientific computing with Python.
 NumPy is centered around a powerful N-dimensional array object, and it also contains useful linear algebra, Fourier transform, and random number functions.

 ## **Creating Arrays**

-!!!
-Info ""
 Now let's import `numpy`.
 Most people import it as `np`:

 ```py
 import numpy as np